 After the holidays, when I returned to campus, he told me he wanted to get back together.
 I said no, because things had been rocky before he dumped me and I didn’t want to go back to that uncertainty.

-Every time I thought that maybe I was going to be okay, when I started to relax a little, he’d reappear and send me back into these cycles.
+Every time I thought that maybe I would be okay, when I started to relax a little, he’d reappear and send me back into these cycles.
 My anxiety was through the roof and I simply couldn’t find a space where I felt I could relax.

 Finally getting medical support

-Eventually, friends prevailed on me to talk to my RLA(Resident Life Advisor), the ‘adult’ who shared our dorm space.
+Eventually, friends prevailed on me to talk to my RLA(Resident Life Advisor), the adult(usually only a year or two older) who shared our dorm space.
 She agreed that I should see a medical professional and helped me get an appointment with a neurologist at a local hospital.

 Things did calm down a bit after that, and by the time the semester ended, I was mostly symptom-free.
 I didn’t want to think about that time and didn’t want to add to my stress while I was home, so I resisted seeing anybody.